chaimi2013/NighttimeDehaze/README.md

 ## Installation
 Please install opencv 2.4.9 (or copy "opencv_core249.dll" "opencv_highgui249.dll " "opencv_imgproc249.dll" from "OPENCV_DIR/build/x64/vc10/bin/" to the same directory with "NighttimeDehaze.exe") before running this code.

-Then, run the executable code as: "NighttimeDehaze.exe input.bmp", where "input.bmp" is the input nighttime hazy image, the output dehazed result is named as "name_J.bmp".
+Then, run the executable code as: "NighttimeDehaze.exe name.bmp", where "name.bmp" is the input nighttime hazy image, the output dehazed result is named as "name_J.bmp".

 ## Folder Structure
     NighttimeDehaze